networknt/light-doc/content/getting-started/light-tram-4j.md

 light-tram-4j has the same dependencies as light-eventuate-4j on Kafka, Zookeeper and Mysql.
 This must be started first before starting the CDC server below.
-The easiest way to start all of the is a docker-compose which is included in [light-docker][] repo.
+The easiest way to start all of the services is a docker-compose which is included in [light-docker][] repo.

-For step to step guide, please refer to [getting-started][] of light-eventuate-4j
+For step by step guide, please refer to [getting-started][] tutorial of light-eventuate-4j

 ### Running CDC Server